Cube-OS/cubeOS/docs/sdk-docs/sdk-rust.rst

-Using Rust with the Kubos SDK
+Using Rust with the CubeOS SDK
 =============================

-The Kubos SDK comes with pre-built support for `Rust <https://www.rust-lang.org/>`__ and `Cargo <https://doc.rust-lang.org/cargo/>`__.
+The CubeOS SDK comes with pre-built support for `Rust <https://www.rust-lang.org/>`__ and `Cargo <https://doc.rust-lang.org/cargo/>`__.
 Additionally, it includes tooling to assist with cross-compiling for a target OBC and to build projects which use both Rust and C.